mloveday/interview-task-2/README.md

 * Serve a page with a list of all SMS messages sent by the system, ordered by newest first
 * Create a user sign-up & login
 * Restrict sending SMS to signed-in users
+* Test it - read up on best practises for RabbitMQ & Rate limiting tests first
+* Run the tests in Travis and display results in Github